andifalk/secure-development-on-kubernetes/step1-hello-spring-boot/README.md

 Note:
 If you disable all these precautions then you should see XSS working.
 But please do __not disable__ these in productive code !!!

+## Build process

+The gradle build for this application includes specific security relevant parts:

+* SpotBugs (with Security Add-On): Automatically does static code analysis for security issues
+* OWASP Dependency Check: Automatically checks all gradle dependencies for known vulnerabilities